DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 > track the success of various campaigns, affiliates, social media posts, and more using just one tool.

 When we download the RTV reports, each registration contains the `source` query parameter that was present when the user began their registration.
-We construct the value to pass for the `source` by comma-separating `key:value` substrings.
-Example:
+The expected values to pass for the `source` are comma-separated `key:value` substrings:

 > user:5547be89469c64ec7d8b518d,source:web,source_details:VoterRegQuiz_completed_notsure

-The tracking source value is saved within the serialized `details` field of the `voter-reg` post.
-The following key/values are parsed from the tracking source value, used either by the Chompy import or Looker:
+This tracking source value is saved within the serialized `details` field of the `voter-reg` post, and is utilized by both the Chompy import and Looker:

-- `user` - This is the Northstar user ID of either the authenticated user registering to vote, or the referring user, if the `referral` key is present
+- `user` - This is the Northstar user ID of either the authenticated user registering to vote, or the referring alpha user for a beta registration, when the `referral` key is present.

 - `source` - This is similar to a `utm_source`.
 Example values: `web`, `sms`, `email`